5 Foods that Decrease the Risk of Diabetes in Seniors

 Encouraging your loved one to switch from white to brown rice may go a long way toward preventing diabetes.
 Brown rice is unprocessed, so it contains more antioxidants, fiber, and B vitamins than white rice.
 All of these work together to reduce the risk of diabetes.
 However, it’s easy to overdo it when it comes to starches, so moderation is key.
 Focusing on nutrient-dense whole foods such as these may help your loved one prevent diabetes as well as many other health conditions.

 Eating healthy foods is just one of the many ways older adults may maintain a high quality of life.
 Seniors who want to remain healthy as they age may benefit in a variety of ways when they receive professional at-home care.
-Northern Kentucky, KY, Assisting Hands Home Care of Northern Kentucky is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Northern Kentucky, Assisting Hands Home Care of Northern Kentucky is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
 To create a customized care plan for your older loved one, call us at (859)-444-5699 today.

 Request a free Consultation